-Three Things Not To Do When Your Pipes Are Frozen
+Three Things Not To Do When Your Pipes Freeze In Maine

-So it was 10 degrees below zero when you woke up this morning and turned on the faucet to in order to start the coffee, but the water didn't come out.
-Yup, your pipes are frozen.
+So it was below zero when you woke up this morning and turned on the faucet to in order to start the coffee, but the water didn't come out.
+Yup, more than likely your pipes are frozen.

 Now you could call a plumber to take care of the problem, but hey, you're from Maine, and this is a state that's filled with people that take care of problems on their own.